-Inspired by the trial structure of gaze-contingent infant paradigms (Colombo and Mitchell 2009), the duration of each storybook page was contingent on children's allocation of visual attention.
+Inspired by the trial structure of gaze-contingent infant paradigms (Colombo & Mitchell, 2009), the duration of each storybook page was contingent on children's allocation of visual attention.
 While children who continually gazed at the ILLUSTRATION-suggesting that they were paying attention to the speech-could hear each page of the story repeated up to five times (inset Figure 1), children who were consistently drawn in by the DISTRACTOR moved through the story quickly and heard the narration for each page only once.
-This design met the twin goals of making sure that every child (a) heard the entirety of the story content (so that variation in learning outcomes could not come from variation in having heard the critical information) and (b) provided attentional data for all pages (i.e., even if the child would otherwise have disattended from the entire story-and experiment-at an earlier point).
-We quantify children's attention to the story by measuring whether children continued listening to further, optional repetitions of the narration for each page, as well as how much they looked to the ILLUSTRATION (which is only made salient
+This design met the twin goals of making sure that every child: (a) heard the entirety of the story content (so that variation in learning outcomes could not come from variation in who had even heard the critical information); (b) provided attentional data for all pages (i.e., even if the child would otherwise have disattended from the entire story-and experiment-at an earlier point).

+We quantify children's attention to the story by measuring whether children continued listening to further, optional repetitions of the narration for each page, as well as how much they looked to the ILLUSTRATION (which is only made salient by the narration), over the DISTRACTOR (which is salient otherwise).